VincenzoGuastella/MandelbrotSetDesigner/README.txt

 This is a training project focused on Scala multithreading and the scala swing libraries.
 Any comment, advice or code review sent to v.guast@mail.com will be highly appreciated.

-Threading model: the calculation of the color of each pixels is based on immutable values
+Threading model: the threads that actually calculate the function values are based on the
-                 and the lightweight actor method, therefore the calculating thread won't set any value, but it will sen a message to the ImageDrawer that is a full implementation of a scala actor.
+                 lightweight actor method, the master thread and the one that collects the result drawing the image are full implementations of a scala actor.

 *------------------------------------------------------------------------------------------*